 * Preferably frozen

 With the 24-ounce cup and NutriBullet, I blend dry ingredients until powder.
 Afterwards, mix in half of the coconut milk so the dry ingredients don’t get stuck on one end.
-Then add the moist ingredient.
+Then add the moist ingredients.
 Shake well and blend together for one minute or less, until smooth.
 Because I like a little coarseness, I add carob chips and Granola at the end and blend for about 20 seconds.
 This is a drink you MUST TRY.
-Follow the Desserts, Sweets & Smoothies on Pinterest.
+Follow Desserts, Sweets & Smoothies on Pinterest.